bigseainc/gravityforms-hubspot/readme.txt

 = Is my Hub ID required? =

 Yes.
-Your Hub ID is required to connect to oAuth, and for including the Analytics Tracking javascript, if you check the box for us to provide it (*"HubSpot for Wordpress", their official plugin, already includes analytics*)
+Your Hub ID is required to connect to oAuth, and for including the Analytics Tracking javascript, if you check the box for us to provide it (*"HubSpot Tracking Code for Wordpress", their official plugin, already includes analytics*)

 *If you are going to connect via API Key, and not include the tracking script, we do not need your Hub ID.*